dribdat/dribdat/ABOUT.md

 _&gt; How many different contributors did contribute to the project within the last 12 months?_

-1
+5

 _&gt; How many commits did your project receive within the last 12 months?
 Projects not having a version control system (e.g. Open Data projects or similar) can also specify changesets or similar._

-268
+393

-_&gt; Was this project forked (splitted into different communities) in the past or is this project a fork of an other project?
+_&gt; Was this project forked (split into different communities) in the past or is this project a fork of an other project?
 Please describe the situation (was it a friendly/unfriendly fork, what was the reason, what is the current state of the projects that are/were involved)._

 No

 _&gt; If your project is based on a (public) GitLab instance, on Github, on Bitbucket, etc. that offers a metric like "followers" or "likes", what is the metric of your project?_

-9 stars, 4 forks
+38 stars, 17 forks

 _&gt; Does the community meet in "real life" on a regular base (e.g. yearly, monthly, ...)?
 How many people do meet at such meetings?_

 Yes.
-We meet at least twice a year at hackathons where we use, and further develop, this platform.
-I can think of at least 5 people who have directly influenced, and continue to take an interest in, the course of this project.
+We meet at least twice a year at events where we use, and further develop, this platform.
+There is a small group of people that has directly influenced, and continues to take an interest in, the course of this project.
+We have several online locations to share updates (notably on [Mattermost](https://team.opendata.ch/signup_user_complete/?id=74yuxwruaby9fpoukx9bmoxday), Discord and Slack).

 _&gt; Do you have other metrics that you would like to share with us, which help us to understand how successful your project is?_

-Used at 10+ hackathons.
-The single largest installation has 150+ users.
+Used at 50+ hackathons.
+The single largest installation has 750+ users.

 _&gt; Does your project have a non-coder community e.g. UX designer, translator, marketing, etc.?
 What kind of non-coder people are involved in your project?_